brikhotso/AirBnB_clone_v2/README.md

 (hbnb) User.update("98bea5de-9cb0-4d78-8a9d-c4de03521c30", name="Fred the Frog")
 ```

 This guide provides a basic understanding of the AirBnB clone console's functionalities.
-Refer to the codebase for further details and class-specific information.
+Refer to the codebase for further details and class-specific information.testing repo